alienrobotarmy/ctunnel/README.md

 VPN Checklist:
 - Did you check if IP Forwarding is enabled in the kernel?
 - Do you have routes pointing correctly to your destination network?
+- Did you specify `-U`?
+Remember, TCP is the default for ctunnel, but VPN's don't work well in TCP mode.

 ----